 Tell Xolile that he should be a sole trader and explain what this means.

-(See page 537 Sole trader or sole proprietor [owner])
+(See pg 840: Sole trader or sole proprietor [owner])

 If Xolile sells the food from his home, he does not need a licence for his business.
 But if he sells food from the church building, he must apply for a business licence from his municipality.
-(See page 560 Business licences)

-Xolile should open a bank account and ask the bank for a cheque book.
-He must also register himself as a provisional income tax payer.
-(See page 554 Income tax)
+(See pg 877: Business licences) Xolile should open a bank account.
+He must also register himself as a provisional income taxpayer.
+(See pg 866: Income tax)

 To find out at which SARS Xolile must register, look at the list of SARS.
 Find the big towns nearest to Noupoort, and see whether Noupoort is one of the districts under the town.
-Noupoort falls under Port Elizabeth.
-Xolile must register with the SARS office in Port Elizabeth.
+Noupoort falls under Gqeberha.
+Xolile must register with the SARS office in Gqeberha.

 Xolile will be employing people and must register as an employer for SITE/PAYE tax, UIF, SDL and Compensation for Occupational Injuries and Diseases.

-(See page 545 Registrations as a new employer)
+(See pg 853: Registrations as a new employer)

 His wife cannot claim UIF.
-Also his sister's child works for less than 8 hours a week and cannot claim UIF.
-He must therefore not deduct UIF from their wages.
+Also, his sister's child works for less than 8 hours a week and cannot claim UIF.
+He must, therefore, not deduct UIF from their wages.

-Xolile must register with the Department of Labour in Port Elizabeth.
-He can get a Compensation form from the Department of Labour in Port Elizabeth, but he must send it to Pretoria.
+Xolile must register with the Department of Employment and Labour in Gqeberha.
+He can get a Compensation form from the Department of Employment and Labour in Gqeberha, but he must send it to Tshwane.
 Xolile will need to know:

 - What the duties of employers are under the labour laws.
-(See page 553 Formalising the employment relationship with employees) - How to fill in forms, filing forms and write out cheques.
-(See page 562 Administration skills for small businesses) - Contact numbers of organisations which help small businesses.
-(See page 564 Support for SMMEs)
+(See pg 865: Formalising the employment relationship with employees) - How to fill in forms, file forms and write out cheques.
+(See pg 880: Administration skills for small businesses)

+• Contact numbers of organisations that help small businesses.
+(See pg 883: Support for SMMEs)